-Although there are four muscles that make up the Rotator Cuff (Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis), most cases (research says 95% of the cases) of Rotator Cuff Tendinosis are found in the Supraspinatus Tendon.
-This is often called “Shoulder Impingement” and unless there are bone spurs that are chewing on the muscle, it can almost certainly be helped with Tissue Remodeling.
+Although there are four muscles that make up the Rotator Cuff (Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis), most cases (research says as much as 95%) of Rotator Cuff Tendinosis are found in the Supraspinatus Tendon.
+This is often called “Shoulder Impingement,” and unless there are bone spurs that are chewing on the muscle, it can almost certainly be helped with Tissue Remodeling.